 - To develop the art of formal public speaking.

-- To listen to news bulletins and to develop the ability to discuss informally on wide-ranging issues like current national and international affairs, sports, business, etc.
+- To listen to news bulletins and to develop the ability to discuss informally wide-ranging issues like current national and international affairs, sports, business, etc.

 - To respond in interviews and to participate in formal group discussions